Skip to main content

 Courses

-The program is comprised of eight modules.
+The program comprises eight modules.
 You complete a combination of theory and practice-related exercises before participating in a two-week medical office practicum placement.
 The practicum is followed by a one-week in-class final program review.

 The eight modules are: